Albert0515Kim/dendritic-web/README.md

 ## Firebase Functions

-The `functions` directory contains two HTTPS functions:
+The `backend/functions` directory contains two HTTPS functions:

 - `createCheckoutSession` – creates a Stripe Checkout session for subscriptions.
 - `stripeWebhook` – handles webhook events to mark a user as a member in Firestore.

-Deploy them with:
+Deploy them from the `backend` directory with:

 ```bash
 firebase deploy --only functions